AspiringQuant8/Large-cap-price-momentum-model-with-52-week-high-screen/README.md

 **Momentum trading strategy with 52-week high filter**

-Momentum-based trading strategy seeking to achieve better risk adjusted returns by selecting new 52-week high instead of stocks that have outperformed the most in a given period.
+Momentum-based trading strategy seeking to achieve better risk adjusted returns by selecting new 52-week high instead of stocks that  outperformed the most in a given period.
 The model also relies on the number of stocks at 52-week high as a signal and predictor of future index returns.
 For simplicity, the stock universe is limited to the 30 Dow Jones Industrial Average Index constituents.

-The trading strategy is underpinned by academic research on momentum strategies improved by closeness to 52-week high.
+Academic research consistently finds momentum strategies historically generate positive returns and the momentum effect is a persistent market anomaly.
+Stocks identified by these strategies tend to continue their performance in the short-to-medium term.
+This model implements the findings from literature suggesting momentum strategies can be improved by incorporating closeness to 52-week high.

 Reference to paper:
 George, T. J., & Hwang, C.-Y. (2004).
 The 52-week high and momentum investing.
 The Journal of Finance, 59(3), 2145-2176.
 Retrieved from